 9. We have fun together We team up at charity and pro-bono events, host holiday and summer parties, and provide our students with plenty of team building opportunities with lawyers and staff.
 Our most frequent touchpoint is our weekly Friday Social for the whole firm.

 10. We are a Great Place to Work®.
 In 2023, Clark Wilson ranked 9th in Canada and were the only law firm in the Top 50.
-In addition, we are consistently awarded more specialized certifications, some of which include:
+In addition, we are consistently awarded more specialized certifications.

 Student Program Contacts